How long has it been since you’ve read a book and dog-eared pages up & down?

 How can the average business owner, who doesn’t have the budget for a celebrity endorsement, create this success with influencers for their company?
 There is a replicable process called GEARS, that Greg describes in his book.
 As it turns out, celebrities are not always the best type of influencer.
 Lesser-known experts can often have a bigger impact on their following, much like a referral from a close friend or family member.
 These people are known as micro-influencers and your business will improve by working with them.

-Whether you are a company or a leader looking to have others generate content and share it with your followers, or you are an expert who is sharing knowledge for something you are passionate about, influencer marketing is here to stay.
+Whether you are a company or a leader looking to have others generate content and share it with your followers, or you are an expert sharing knowledge for something you are passionate about, influencer marketing is here to stay.

 Using both personal stories and those of his clients, this book provides real-world examples of how you can grow your influence.
 The GEARS acronym is used to explain the process in a clear and easy to remember system that anyone can apply.
 The parts of this gear system are as follows: